iamasink/webpage/README.md

-hi this is my super wip site that really sucks and i dont know what im doing but its next.js and stuff <3
+This is (forever) wip site
+It was originally a nextjs example project that slowly changed into what it is today, and my first time using Next